Updated on January 23rd, 2023

 Once the seller has answered each question honestly and to the full extent of their knowledge, they can sign the disclosure.
 Their signature can be recorded by printing the form and signing by hand, or by uploading the completed form to eSign and signing it electronically.

 The seller will need to send the signed disclosure to the buyer via mail and/or via email.
 Once the buyer has reviewed each page of the agreement, they will need to initial on the first page and sign their name on the last page.
-If the parties will be entering into a purchase agreement, the disclosure should be attached to the end of the contract.
+If the parties will be entering into a purchase agreement, the disclosure should be attached to the last page of the contract.